-- 4 If you selected All Alarms or a category, in the Email Notification Settings dialog box, do one of the following: - To change the severity levels that warrant an email notification, from the Messages will be enabled for severities box, select the desired levels of severity. - To configure the same email recipients and message for all severity levels, click Configure settings for all severities and then click All severities. - To configure different email recipients and messages for each of the severity levels, click Configure severity specific settings and then click a severity level. - 5 In the Message Settings dialog box, configure the email recipients and message. - To Type the addresses of the people who need to take action when this alarm triggers. - CC Type the addresses of the people who want to be notified when the alarm triggers. - NOTE: If a mail server is not found, you are prompted to configure a mail server.
-For instructions, see Configuring an email server on page 154.
+- 4 If you selected All Alarms or a category, in the Email Notification Settings dialog box, do one of the following: - To change the severity levels that warrant an email notification, from the Messages will be enabled for severities box, select the desired levels of severity. - To configure the same email recipients and message for all severity levels, click Configure mail recipients for all Severities and then click All severities. - To configure different email recipients and messages for each of the severity levels, click Configure mail recipients for the following options and then click a severity level. - 5 In the Message Settings dialog box, configure the email recipients and message. - To Type the addresses of the people who need to take action when this alarm triggers. - CC Type the addresses of the people who want to be notified when the alarm triggers. - NOTE: If a mail server is not found, you are prompted to configure a mail server.
+For instructions, see Configuring an email server on page 151.

 You can use registry variables in place of email addresses.
 Type the variable name between two hash (#) symbols, for example: #EmailTeamName#.
-For more information, see Defining variables to contain email recipients on page 156.
+For more information, see Defining variables to contain email recipients on page 153.